venom1270/sp2016-17/docs/README.md

 The only potentially big problem right now muight be really long comment chains and how to show them in HTML.
 Some kind of collapsable menu or a whole page dedicated to only showing comment chains is required.

+## Websockets remark
+To take full advantage of this site, please run the websocket server in 'websocket' folder.